-Graph 7 above illustrates participating conference attendees report positive experiences with the Family Justice Center Conference.
-Approximately 9 out of 10 attendees agree the content presented enhanced their knowledge.
-Similarly, these participants would recommend the conference to others in their community and had an overall satisfaction with their conference experience.
+Graph 6 above illustrates participating conference attendees report positive experiences with the Family Justice Center Conference.
+Almost 9 out of 10 attendees had an overall satisfaction with their conference experience.
+Similarly, participants agree the content presented enhanced their knowledge and would recommend the conference to others in their community.